dart-lang/site-www/src/tools/dart-analyze.md

 but not when it finds info-level issues.
 You can customize this behavior using the `--fatal-infos` and `--no-fatal-warnings` flags.
-For example, to make the analyzer fail when any issue is found — as you might want in continuous integration (CI) testing — add the `--fatal-infos` flag:
+For example, to make the analyzer fail when any issue is the `--fatal-infos` flag:

 ```terminal
 $ dart analyze --fatal-infos